-Corpus Christi Project
+Corpus Christi LNG

-Corpus Christi Liquefaction, LLC (Corpus Christi Liquefaction), a subsidiary of Cheniere Energy, is developing a liquefied natural gas (LNG) export terminal at one of Cheniere's existing sites that was previously permitted for a regasification terminal.
+Corpus Christi Liquefaction, LLC (Corpus Christi Liquefaction), a subsidiary of Cheniere Energy, is developing and constructing a liquefied natural gas (LNG) export terminal at one of Cheniere's existing sites that was previously permitted for a regasification terminal.
 The liquefaction project is being designed for three trains with expected aggregate nominal production capacity of up to 13.5 million tonnes per annum (mtpa) of LNG.
-After receiving all necessary regulatory permits, Cheniere reached Final Investment Decision (FID) and issued the notice to proceed to commence construction on the first two liquefaction trains on May 13, 2015, and is continuing to market production from Train 3.
+Up to seven midscale liquefaction trains adjacent to the CCL Project (“Corpus Christi Stage 3”) are also being developed.
+The seven midscale trains total aggregate expected nominal production capacity will be approximately 10 million tonnes per annum (“mtpa”) of LNG.

 The Corpus Christi site is located on the La Quinta Channel on the northeast side of Corpus Christi Bay in San Patricio County, Texas, on over 1,000 acres owned or controlled by Cheniere and is approximately 15 nautical miles from the coast.

-Corpus Christi Liquefaction Project August 2015
+Corpus Christi Liquefaction Project April 2016